zxtrk/zxtrk/README.md

 # 💫 About Me:
-im currently creating websites and other project to test my skills<br>and apply them on others projects.
+I'm currently designing and developing websites and diverse projects to enhance my technical skills, experiment with new technologies, and build a strong portfolio.
+These projects serve as practical applications of my knowledge, allowing me to solve real-world problems and improve my problem-solving abilities.

 ## 🌐 Socials: